Thanksgiving 2022 | JOY for Today

 - Bible Verses and Quotes About giving thanks.

-- Activity Suggestions For grade level bands, "Would you rather..." questions, and a family challenge.
+- Activity Suggestions for classrooms organized in grade level bands, "Would you rather..." questions, and a family challenge.

 - There were only four women present at the first Thanksgiving?
 While there were around 140 attendees - 90 Wampanoag and 50 colonists - only four of them were women.
 (The Fact File & History.com)